fen/json/README.md

     E-
 ```

-In addition to the JSON standard the library tries to by default parse ISO date
+In addition to the JSON specification the library tries to parse ISO date formats
-formats out of text.
+(yyyy-MM-ddTHH:mm:ss.FFFFFFFK) out of text.

+## TODO

+* [ ] Add escape characters support in string parser
+* [ ] Implement test scenarios
+* [ ] Extend API if needed